 Saturday, Jun 13

-Through workshops and films the contributors open up conversations around the terminologies, potentials and tensions embedded in the field of care – including the rural-urban relationship and queer-feminist, black feminist and postcolonial perspectives.
-The artistic and activist contributions of the second day invite the participants to embark on a multi-vocal, intersectional exploration of the scales of caring in search for tender futures.
+Workshops and films open up conversations around the terminologies, potentials and tensions embedded in the field of care – from the rural-urban conundrum to queer-feminist, Black feminist and postcolonial propositions.

 10am–12 noon online, with registration